24004969/Control-of-Relay-Using-IoT-controller/README.md

 ### NAME : AJAY.J
 ### REG NO :24004969
-# EXPERIMENT 2: Control of Relay Using IoT controller
+# EXPERIMENT 2: Control of Relay Using Arduino controller

 ##  AIM:
 To control the Relay using Arduino controller